MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 12. Select **Next**, and then select **Submit**.

 #### Permanently delete user
 You can either remove user's personal data or permanently delete the user record from the Datavese user table.
-Please see [Permanently delete users in Power Platform](https://learn.microsoft.com/power-platform/admin/delete-users#permanently-delete-users-in-power-platform).
-When the user record is permanently deleted, the user's name in all records where the deleted user was the creator or last modified by, and the audit logs will show as **No Name**.
+More information: [Permanently delete users in Power Platform](/power-platform/admin/delete-users#permanently-delete-users-in-power-platform).

+When the user record is permanently deleted, the user's name in all records where the deleted user was the creator or last modified by and in the audit logs will show as **No Name**.

 #### Remove audit history from the Audit Summary View page